Tochi Onyebuchi

-Early life
+Early life and education

-Onyebuchi was born in Northampton, Massachusetts, United states.
+Onyebuchi was born in Northampton, Massachusetts, United States.
 His parents were Nigerian Igbo immigrants Elizabeth Ihuegbu and Nnamdi Onyebuchi, who was a restaurant manager.
 His first name means "praise God" in Igbo.

 His family lived in New Britain, Connecticut, until 1998, when his father died at the age of 39.
 His family then moved to Newington, Connecticut, to a mostly white neighborhood.
 He attended the Choate Rosemary Hall school in Wallingford, Connecticut.

 He says: "Growing up as the son of Nigerian immigrants, I always felt like I was in a position where I didn't completely identify as an African-American; I can trace my family eight generations back, but I'm not fully Nigerian, because I was born in America.
 I operate in that sort of in-between space."

 As a youth, Onyebuchi was an avid reader and was strongly influenced by X-Men comics, especially the character of Black Panther.
 While he appreciated works by black authors he was required to read in high school, such as Their Eyes Were Watching God, Invisible Man and Native Son, he preferred adventure and science fiction stories.
 His favorite book was the manga series Blade of the Immortal.

 In high school, he studied abroad for a year in France, where he fell in love with Alexandre Dumas's The Count of Monte Cristo, and was inspired when he learned Dumas was of African ancestry.
 Onyebuchi wrote extensively growing up and attempted to sell his first novel in high school.

-He attended Yale University, graduating with a degree in political science in 2009.
-While there, he was a member of the fraternity of St. Anthony Hall.
-During college, he spent a summer in Morocco learning Arabic.
+In 2009, he earned a Bachelor's degree in political science from Yale University, where he was a member of the fraternity of St. Anthony Hall.
+He also spent a summer in Morocco learning Arabic.

-He earned a Master of Fine Arts degree in screenwriting from New York University's Tisch School of the Arts.
+He later earned his Master of Fine Arts in screenwriting from New York University's Tisch School of the Arts.
 While getting his MFA, he worked as a digital media intern for Marvel Comics.

-Onyebuchi also received a master's degree in Global Economic Law from Instituts d'études politiques in France.
-He then attended Columbia Law School, receiving a Juris Doctor degree in 2015.
+Onyebuchi also received a Master's degree in Global Economic Law from Instituts d'études politiques in France.
+In 2015, he received his Juris Doctor from Columbia Law School.
 There, he "got woke" about the differences between the lives of white and black Americans.

 Career

 After law school, Onyebuchi was licensed with the New York Bar and began a career in civil rights law.
 He worked in the Civil Rights Bureau of the New York State Attorney General's Office and was also an investigator for New York City's Legal Aid Society where he assisted prisoners from Rikers Island.
 He said, "This brought me to the edge of burnout.
 I wanted to remain involved in those issues, but away from the constant grind.
 I realized I didn't have the stamina for it."

-He worked at a high-tech firm as a domain expert from 2017 to 2019, using his two-hour daily commute on the train as time to write.
+From 2017 to 2019, he worked at a high-tech firm as a domain expert.
+He would use his two-hour daily commute on the train as time to write.
 In 2019, he left his job to devote his time to writing.